HansjoergW/sec-fincancial-statement-data-set/doc_segements/read.md

 [07_03_CF_standardizer.ipynb](notebooks/07_03_CF_standardizer.ipynb))
 - automate processing and standardizing by configuring customized process steps that are executed whenever a new data file is detected on sec.gov (see [08_00_automation_basics.ipynb](notebooks/08_00_automation_basics.ipynb))
+- Version 2 supports the new "segments" column that was added in December 2024

 # Principles

 The goal is to be able to do bulk processing of the data without the need to do countless API calls to sec.gov.
 Therefore, the quarterly zip files are downloaded and indexed using a SQLite database table.
-The index table contains information on all filed reports since about 2010, over 500,000 in total.
+The index table contains information on all filed reports since about 2010 - over 500,000 in total.
 The first download will take a couple of minutes but after that, all the data is on your local harddisk.

 Using the index in the sqlite db allows for direct extraction of data for a specific report from the